Vanessa Daou: MCA years: Zipless and Slow to Burn

 In 1994 Daou, now billed as a solo act, recorded Zipless, a sexually charged collection of pieces inspired by the work of the poet/novelist Erica Jong.
 A slight stylistic evolution from Head Music, Zipless employed a somewhat more synthesized sound and introduced Daou's foray into recorded spoken word.
 Daou released Zipless on her own label, Lotus Records.
 The album quickly established a cult following and attracted the attention of Bob Krasnow, the music A&R executive whose artist signings include Anita Baker, Björk, Natalie Merchant and Metallica.
 Krasnow signed Daou to his fledgling MCA Records subsidiary Krasnow Entertainment and re-released Zipless in 1995.

 Zipless garnered favorable international press, with features and reviews in Time, Billboard Spotlight Review, Bikini, Vibe, Wire, Mix Mag, URB, the Toronto Star and Le Monde, among other publications.
 The first single, "Near the Black Forest", was featured in heavy rotation on VH1 and, along with follow-up single "Sunday Afternoons", enjoyed moderate radio rotation.
-Daou toured nationally with New York rapper Guru and his hip hop-jazz fusion project Jazzmatazz, playing at venues such as L.A.'s House of Blues and Bimbo's 365 Club in San Francisco.
+Daou toured nationally with New York rapper Guru and his hip hop-jazz fusion project Jazzmatazz, playing at venues such as L.A.'s House of Blues, Bimbo's 365 Club in San Francisco and Lee's Palace in Toronto.

 In 1995 MCA underwent significant management changes, at which time the company faltered on the momentum that had been building for several months around Zipless.
 Daou recorded a sophomore solo album, Slow to Burn, and released it in the Fall of that year.
 With each song a vignette inspired by the biographies of such celebrated female artisans as Billie Holiday, Gertrude Stein, and Frida Kahlo, Slow To Burn enjoyed moderate to heavy smooth jazz format radio play with its first single "Two to Tango".
 It was featured in reviews in VIBE, URB, Billboard, Curve, and Cover magazines.
 "Two to Tango" was remixed by Danny Tenaglia and reached the top of Billboard's Dance Chart, remaining at No. 1 for three weeks.
 It was featured in the Matthew Perry film Fools Rush In.
 Two other songs from the album, "If I Could (What I Would Do For You)" and "How Do You Feel?", were featured in the films An American Werewolf in Paris and Idle Hands, respectively.

 In the winter of 1996 Seagram took over MCA and Doug Morris, a reputed adversary of Bob Krasnow, became president of the record label.
 Krasnow soon retired and folded his namesake label.
 Daou chose to leave as well, and negotiated out of her contract with MCA.